-As of 24 February 2022, the National Bank of Ukraine has prohibited Ukrainian banks to process any cross-border payments, except for:
+As of 24 February 2022, the National Bank of Ukraine has prohibited Ukrainian banks to process any cross-border payments, except for, among other exception:

-- Ukrainian banks' own operations (excluding payments under certain letter of credits issued after 24 February 2022); - payments for purchase of critical import goods as per the list which is published by the Cabinet of Ministers of Ukraine (the list is extensive and includes oil, gas, coal, medicine, computers, medical supplies, various types of food and beverages, certain clothes, chemicals, etc.);

-- payments of international financial institutions which have offices in Ukraine and payments by Ukrainian residents to international financial institutions abroad; - · payments for the purchase of military related goods; - payments on the basis of the special permitted issued by the National Bank of Ukraine at the request of state authorities; - · payments of foreign medical treatment expenses; - · day-to-day payments using Ukrainian banking cards abroad; and - payments to Ukrainian diplomatic missions and consulates abroad.
+- Ukrainian banks' own operations (excluding payments under certain letter of credits issued after 24 February 2022); - payments for purchase of critical import goods as per the list which is published by the Cabinet of Ministers of Ukraine (the list is extensive and includes oil, gas, coal, medicine, computers, medical supplies, various types of food and beverages, certain clothes, chemicals, etc.); - payments under instruments secured by sovereign guarantees; - payments of international financial institutions which have offices in Ukraine and payments by Ukrainian residents to international financial institutions abroad; - payments for the purchase of military related goods; - payments on the basis of the special permits issued by the National Bank of Ukraine at the request of state authorities; - payments of payment processing companies to connection with functioning of international payment systems; - day-to-day payments using Ukrainian banking cards abroad; - payments to Ukrainian diplomatic missions and consulates abroad; and - certain types of insurance payments.

-The abovementioned restriction does not apply to the repayment of sovereign debt.
+The abovementioned restriction also does not apply to the repayment of sovereign debt.
 Ukraine has made the scheduled coupon payment under Eurobonds on 1 March 2022 and the government is declaring its willingness to make further repayments on time.

 The NBU is gradually easing the restrictions.
-For example, for the past week it has added three new exceptions to the list.
+For example, since March, it has more than ten new exceptions to the list.